GBrachetta/boilerplate-django/README.md

 16. The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.

+17. The app also includes my favorite settings to develop a Django app on VS Code, and a `launch.json` file to run the server in debugging mode using the integrated debugger in VS Code.
+Feel free to delete these and the parent `.vscode` folder if you use some other editor.

 That's all.
 Start coding!

 ## **Note**